 Let's say that you are a graphic designer, and your desired outcome is to generate more revenue.
 You know that for every 4 prospects you speak with at least 2 of them always convert to new clients.
 And let say that you desire to have 6 new clients per month.

 We can safely determine that your top two KPIs are: 1) the number of prospects you speak with and 2) your closing conversion rate.

 Armed with this information, we can conclude that you need to speak with 12 or more prospects per month and close at least 50% into new client agreements.

 Now that you are aware of this, you need to determine where you would typically find most of your prospects.
 Or perhaps, you need to determine where your ideal clients are located in large numbers and market on that platform.
 If you have a marketing assistant, manager, or department, what must they do to increase this number?
 Should they focus on website traffic or content conversion?

-As your virtual accountant, we would focus on your closing ratio and the average monthly earnings per sell.
+As your virtual CFO, we would focus on your closing ratio and the average monthly earnings per sell.
 We would also focus on your most profitable service, product, and client to help you determine what you should market and to whom.

 To achieve the overall goal of closing new clients, you must also focus on smaller metrics?
 All of the numbers above could be your key performance indicators tracked by you and your team.

 Example Two -